SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/proxy-outbound-mail.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 6eaa753a-523a-4ae7-b174-a639b819e729
-description: "Configure Send connectors to proxy outbound mail through the Front End Transport service."
+description: "Summary: Configure Send connectors to proxy outbound mail through the Front End Transport service."
 ---

 # Configure Send connectors to proxy outbound mail

-Configure Send connectors to proxy outbound mail through the Front End Transport service.
+ **Summary**: Configure Send connectors to proxy outbound mail through the Front End Transport service.

 When you create Send connectors, outbound mail flows through the Send connector in the Transport service on the Mailbox server or servers you specify, as shown in the following diagram.

 ![Send connector created with default configuration](../../media/c43075b4-7254-417a-9a61-d735f4abac4f.png)

-However, you can configure a Send connector to relay or proxy outbound mail through the Front End Transport service on the Mailbox server, as shown in the following diagram.
+However, you can configure a Send connector to relay or  *proxy*  outbound mail through the Front End Transport service on the Mailbox server, as shown in the following diagram.

 ![Send connector configured for outbound proxy](../../media/4180d15b-1ee8-40dd-ad7d-8d381c51e8eb.png)